bplmaps/cartinal/guides/file-formats.md

 ---
 sidebar: auto
+health:
-inprogress: true
+    underConstruction: true
 ---

 # Common GIS File Formats

-This guide is meant to simply provide a few notes on common hang-ups related to popular formats of GIS data, and is not intended at all to be an exhaustive list or glossary.
+This guide is meant to provide a few notes on common hang-ups related to popular formats of GIS data, and is not at all intended to be an exhaustive list or glossary.

 ## Shapefile